tomoko1T/Credit_Risk_Analysis/README.md

 # Credit Risk Analysis

-## Overview of the analysis:
+## Overview:

 The purpose of this analysis is to evaluate the performance of machine learning models to predict the credit risk since good loans exceed risky loans, the credit risk encounters unbalanced classification issues.
 The credit card credit dataset from LendingClub, a peer-to-peer lending services company was used for this project.
 The following six machine learning models were employed to predict the credit risk.

 1. Naive Random Oversampling

-2. SMOTE/synthetic minority oversampling technique
+2. SMOTE/Synthetic Minority Oversampling Technique

 3. Undersampling